2014 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Error coins from 2014 offer collectors opportunities beyond standard circulation strikes.
 Manufacturing mistakes during production create unique varieties that appeal to specialists.
 Understanding these errors helps you identify potentially valuable pieces in your collection.

-Die clash errors occur when upper and lower dies strike each other without a planchet between them.
-This direct contact transfers a faint impression of one side’s design onto the opposite die.
+Die clash errors occur when the obverse and reverse dies strike each other without a planchet between them.
+The direct contact transfers a faint impression of one side’s design onto the opposite die.
 When these damaged dies later strike planchets, coins show ghosted images from the opposing side overlapping the primary design.

 Misaligned die errors result from improper alignment between obverse and reverse dies in the striking press.
 Technical issues cause one or both dies to sit at an angle, creating off-center or tilted designs when the planchet receives the strike.